South Africa’s Best Kept Secret Beaches

 Hole in the Wall, Coffee Bay

-This secluded area is surrounded by vast stretches of unspoilt coastline.
+This secluded area is surrounded by vast stretches of unspoiled coastline.
 Hole in the Wall beach is situated in the idyllic village of Coffee Bay in the Eastern Cape.

-The pebbled beach is an epic surf spot, and its remoteness lends itself to not just tranquillity, but bird watching, nature walks, hiking trails and great fishing spots.
+The pebbled beach is an epic surf spot, and its remoteness lends itself to not just tranquility, but bird watching, nature walks, hiking trails and great fishing spots.

 Diaz Beach, Cape Town